 What is Asari no Sakamushi?

-Asari no Sakamushi is a dish made by steaming asari clams with sake.
-Asari means asari clams (Manila clams), no indicates possession (modifying the word following it), and Sakamushi refers to steaming with sake.
-Using sake instead of water for steaming serves two purposes: it helps to reduce the fishy smell of the clams and adds richness to the dish.
+Asari no Sakamushi is a traditional Japanese dish made by steaming asari clams with sake.
+"Asari" means asari clams (Manila clams), "no" indicates possession (connecting the preceding and following words), and "Sakamushi" refers to steaming with sake.
+Using sake instead of water for steaming serves two purposes: it helps reduce the odor of the clams and adds depth of flavor to the dish.

-While you can add seasoning according to your preference, the natural flavors and saltiness of the clams are enough to make it delicious.
-It's a simple and delightful dish that allows you to savor the essence of the clams with just a few ingredients.
+While you can season it to your liking, the natural flavor and saltiness of the clams are enough to make it delicious on its own.
+It is a simple yet delightful dish that allows you to enjoy the essence of the clams with just a few ingredients.

-While there might be different methods for cleaning clams in your area, I will introduce the commonly used cleaning method in Japan here.
+While there may be different methods for cleaning clams depending on your region, I will share a commonly used method in Japan here.

 Step 1

-Put water and 3% of the water's volume of salt into a bowl, and mix until the salt dissolves.
+Fill a bowl with water and add salt equal to 3% of the water's volume, then stir until the salt dissolves.

-The ratio of salt to water is about 1 Tbsp per 2 cups (500ml) of water.
-It's important to measure accurately, as a different salt concentration from 3% may prevent the clams from cleaning sand properly.
+The ratio of salt to water is about 1 Tbsp per 2 ½ cups (600 ml) of water.
+It is important to measure accurately, as a salt concentration different from 3% may prevent the clams from purging sand properly.

 Step 2

-Place a strainer over the bowl of salted water and soak the clams, ensuring they don't overlap as much as possible.
-Adjust the water level so that the clams are just slightly submerged.
+Place a colander in the bowl of salted water and put the clams in it, making sure they don't overlap too much.
+Adjust the water level so that the clams are just barely submerged.

-The reason for using a strainer is to prevent the clams from ingesting the sand they spit out.
-The reason for adjusting the water level is to prevent the clams from dying if they are submerged too deeply.
+The reason for using a colander is to prevent the clams from re-ingesting the sand they expel.
+Adjusting the water level also helps prevent the clams from suffocating if they are submerged too deeply.

 Step 3

-Cover the bowl with aluminum foil or newspaper, and place it in a cool, dark place.
-If you bought the clams from a grocery store, leave them for about an hour.
-If you picked the clams yourself, leave them for about half a day.
+Cover the bowl with aluminum foil and place it in a cool, dark place.
+If you bought the clams from a grocery store, let them sit for about an hour.
+If you harvested the clams yourself, let them sit for about half a day.

-Covering the bowl with aluminum foil or newspaper and placing it in a dark place is to recreate the dark conditions in the sand.
-This covering not only blocks light but also prevents the clams from spitting water.
+Covering the bowl with aluminum foil and placing it in a dark place helps recreate the conditions clams experience in the sand.
+This not only keeps out light but also prevents water expelled by the clams from splashing out.

-Placing them in a cool place is important because the optimal temperature for clams to be most active is around 68°F (20°C).
-If the temperature is higher, adjust by adding cold water to bring the temperature down to around 68°F (20°C).
+Keeping them in a cool place is important because clams are most active at around 68℉ (20℃).
+If the temperature is higher, add cold water to bring it down to around 68℉ (20℃).

 Step 4

-This is done to remove dirt from the surface of the shells, but clams purchased from the grocery store shouldn't be so dirty that a light washing is all that is needed.
-However, if you're using clams you picked yourself, wash them thoroughly.
+This helps remove dirt from the surface of the shells.
+However, clams purchased from the grocery store are usually not very dirty, so a quick rinse is often enough.
+If you are using clams you harvested yourself, be sure to wash them thoroughly.

 Ingredients

-- 0.66 lbs (300g) cleaned asari clams (Manila clams) (If you haven't cleaned the clams, please refer to the instructions for cleaning clams here)
+- 0.66 lb cleaned asari clams (Manila clams) (Please refer to the instructions above for how to clean them.)

 - 3 Tbsp sake